cozy/cozy-calendar/README.md

 ## License

-Cozy Home is developed by Cozy Cloud and distributed under the AGPL v3 license.
+Cozy Calendar is developed by Cozy Cloud and distributed under the AGPL v3 license.

 ## What is Cozy?